 Modern Khoi-San tribes barely live in what is now South Africa today.
 They are primarily in Botswana and Namibia.

-Blacks in South Africa whose ancestors do not claim land in South Africa had no ancestral connection just because they are black.
+Blacks in South Africa whose ancestors did not claim land in South Africa had no ancestral connection just because they were black.
 Blacks are currently immigrating in large numbers to Europe.
 Can any land they purchase be taken/expropriated from them because they are not white?
 This is the logic that black South Africans are applying to the situation.

-The black South Africans of significant numbers that claim South African land through ancestry are the Xhosa.
+The black South Africans who claim South African land through ancestry are the Xhosa.
 They are explained as follows.